thedossier/Unlocked-ZbyHP/README.md

 # Unlocked-ZbyHP
-Unlocked miniseries competition by Hewlett-Packard
+Unlocked mini-series competition by Hewlett-Packard

 Honestly the most unique challenges I have ever done.
 This was an awesome competition put on by HP.
 Really touched a lot of different skill sets.
 Visualization, audio processing, image processing and